What you need to know about driving in France this year

 • Seat belts are a requirement everywhere.

-• Given that the speed limit in France is higher than in the UK on motorways, we can’t see any reason why a WAV user would want to speed.
+• Given that the speed limit in France is higher than in the UK on motorways, we can’t see any reason why a Wheelchair Accessible Vehicle user would want to speed.
 Especially as it results in on-the-spot fines.

 • Remember that urban speed limits often begin at the town limit, which is denoted by a white name panel with a red border, rather than the first 50km/h.
 The urban speed limit ends when you see the town name with a diagonal black bar through it .